 The Titans have won at least one game in 14 of their 15 trips to the NCAA postseason.
 UW-Oshkosh, the 1996 national champion and 1995 runner-up, is seeking its eighth regional title and first since 2017.

-UW-Oshkosh has won two of its three all-time meetings with DePauw University in a series that began during the 1995-96 season.
-DePauw University won Division III championships in 2007 and 2013.
+UW-Oshkosh has won two of its three all-time meetings with DePauw University.
+The Tigers won Division III championships in 2007 and 2013.